gchq/sleeper/docs/deployment-guide.md

 #### Declarative deployment

-We have a version of this script that will either create or update an instance based on your configuration:
+We have a version of this script that will either create or update an instance, applying your configuration
+declaratively:

 ```bash
 ./scripts/deploy/deploy.sh <instance-id> <vpc-id> <subnet-ids> ./my-instance/instance.properties